 Digital factory is a wider concept.
 It describes an enterprise that leverages IT in its every aspect: automated manufacturing, optimized business processes, services, and product promotion.
 The concept implies a single information environment turning hectic data from multiple sources into a structured data-driven representation of the enterprise.
 Decisions of a company like this are guided by complete and constantly updated information.

-Digital worker: safety and business value for the digital factory
+Digital worker: industrial safety solution and business value for the digital factory

 Industrial enterprises are overwhelmed with information.
-Let me tell you about Digital Worker, one of our solutions, to illustrate.
+Let me tell you about Digital Worker IoT platform for industrial safety, one of our solutions, to illustrate.
 This platform integrates global and local positioning, video surveillance, video analytics, access control and management, and pre-shift examination systems, as well as smart devices.
 Integrated systems enable you to detect threats or HSE and occupational safety violators in real time; for example, those who misuse personal protective equipment (PPE).
 An event log keeps all records of hazardous situations.

 The solution logs information about tens of thousands of actions and each can be analyzed to make forecasts.
 For example, a recurring error allows you to conclude that personnel should take additional training to master certain skills.
 It would be useful to share such information with HR department.
 And this is just analytics from one solution designed to ensure occupational safety.
 Business and production data flows can be combined to bring transparency in every single enterprise production process at all levels.
 Digital factory is an enterprise that seizes every IT opportunity.